-Langtang Heritage Trail Trek also popularly known as Tamang Heritage Trail is an unexplored region of the Langtang area which has recently been opened for the world.
+Langtang Heritage Trail Trek also popularly known as Tamang Heritage Trail is a less explored area of the Langtang area which has recently been opened for the world.
 The people in this area are mostly Tibetans who came from Kerung in Tibet and settled in Nepal.
-The culture The Langtang heritage Trail is an off beaten track which highlights ancient culture and lifestyle, combining it with picturesque views and soothing baths in the natural hot spring.
+The Langtang Heritage Trail is an off beaten track which highlights ancient culture and lifestyle, combining it with picturesque views and soothing baths in the natural hot spring.
 It also covers the culture, religion and daily lifestyle of Tamang community.

 Day 11: Final departure